cuongtran-syr/cuongtran-syr.github.io/_pages/publications.md

 fairness in decisions and learning tasks: A survey.
 Submitted to IJCAI Survey Track, 2022

 2. Cuong Tran, Ferdinando Fioretto, and Pascal Van Hentenryck.
 Sf-pate: Scalable, fair, and private aggregation of teacher ensembles.
-Submitted to IJCAI, 2022.
+Submitted to ECML PKDD, 2022.

 3. Cuong Tran, My H. Dinh, Kyle Beiter, and Ferdinando Fioretto.
 A fairness analysis on private aggregation of teacher ensembles.
 Submitted to AAAI, 2022.